 Beginning July 1, 2023, under HB775 fathers who have established legal paternity are entitled to share the rights and responsibilities of parents and both mother and father are considered to be the natural guardians.

 For example, in instances where an unmarried/unwed Father acknowledges paternity and both the father and the mother sign a voluntary acknowledgement as per Florida statute 742.10, a court can now bestow on both the mother and father equal say in their child’s education, healthcare, religion, and timesharing among things.
-If the Father has not established paternity, the mother of a child born out of wedlock will then still be "the natural guardian of the child and is entitled to primary residential care and custody of the child unless the court enters an order stating otherwise."
+However, if the Father has not established paternity, the mother of a child born out of wedlock will then still be "the natural guardian of the child and is entitled to primary residential care and custody of the child unless the court enters an order stating otherwise."

 DISCLAIMER: The information on this website is for general information purposes only.
 Nothing on this site should be taken as legal advice for any individual case or situation.
 The legal information on this website is provided “as is” without any representations or warranties, express or implied.
 This information is not intended to create, and receipt or viewing does not constitute, an attorney-client relationship.
 Contacting us will not create an attorney-client relationship between the sender and receiver.
 Please do not send any confidential information.
 Third Party Websites: As a convenience, this website may provide links to third-party websites.
 Such linked websites are not under the control of The MGR Law Firm, PLLC and The MGR Law Firm, PLLC assumes no responsibility for the accuracy of the contents of such websites.